Also known as:

 Captive Status:

-Some captive breeding (hand-rearing) for re-introduction in the wild; otherwise not raised in captivity.
+Some captive breeding is for reintroduction in the wild; otherwise, it is not seen in captivity.

 Longevity: